eaprelsky/infodynamics/book/09_02_neural_validation.md

 - **Acetylcholine systems** may control information conductance (attention and learning)
 - **GABA systems** may manage information resistance (cognitive control and filtering)

-## Clinical Applications: Information Physics in Neurological Conditions
+## Clinical Applications: Information Dynamics in Neurological Conditions

-Our research team is beginning to investigate whether information physics principles could explain cognitive symptoms in major neurological and psychiatric disorders.
+Our research team is beginning to investigate whether information dynamics principles could explain cognitive symptoms in major neurological and psychiatric disorders.
 Our preliminary hypothesis is that different conditions may correspond to specific electrical dysfunctions:

 - **ADHD**: Reduced information conductance (poor attention filtering)
 - **Depression**: Reduced information voltage (decreased motivation and surprise processing)
 - **Anxiety**: Increased information resistance (excessive cognitive filtering)
 - **Schizophrenia**: Dysregulated information flow across all electrical components

-## Developmental Neuroscience: Information Physics Across the Lifespan
+## Developmental Neuroscience: Information Dynamics Across the Lifespan

 Our research team is planning longitudinal studies examining how the electrical properties of consciousness develop from childhood through adulthood.
 Our theoretical prediction is that information processing efficiency should increase through adolescence as brain myelination improves, then gradually decline in older adulthood as white matter integrity decreases.

-This developmental approach would provide the strongest possible validation of information physics by demonstrating that behavioral changes in information processing efficiency correspond predictably to changes in brain electrical properties across the human lifespan.
+This developmental approach would provide the strongest possible validation of information dynamics by demonstrating that behavioral changes in information processing efficiency correspond predictably to changes in brain electrical properties across the human lifespan.

 ## The Connectivity Revolution: Networks That Think Electrically